Nikoh77/fail2ban_implementations/README.md

-# Shinobi DVS
+# FAIL2BAN implementations
-Just fail2ban filters library to use with a webserver proxy and some software/applications:
+Just my fail2ban filters library to use with a webserver proxy and some software/applications:
 * **Shinobi DVS**
 * **Foundry VTT**